 Christophe Gaillac

-My research focuses on Econometrics, Statistics, and Machine Learning.
+My research focuses on Econometrics, Statistics, Machine Learning, and Labor Economics.

 Contact: christophe.gaillac@economics.ox.ac.uk

 Partially Linear Models under Data Combination, with Xavier D’Haultfoeuille (CREST) and Arnaud Maurel (Duke university).
-Revise and Resubmitted, Review of Economic Studies.
+Forthcoming, Review of Economic Studies.

 Keywords: Partially Linear Model; Data combination; Partial Identification; Intergenerational Mobility.

-New R Package available on CRAN: RegCombin and vignette with several simulated and real examples, with Xavier D’Haultfoeuille (CREST) and Arnaud Maurel (Duke university).
+R Package available on CRAN: RegCombin and vignette with several simulated and real examples.

 We study partially linear models when the outcome of interest and some of the covariates are observed in two different datasets that cannot be linked.
 This type of data combination problem arises very frequently in empirical microeconomics.
 Using recent tools from optimal transport theory, we derive a constructive characterization of the sharp identified set.
 We then build on this result and develop a novel inference method that exploits the specific geometric properties of the identified set.
 Our method exhibits good performances in finite samples, while remaining very tractable.
 We apply our approach to study intergenerational income mobility over the period 1850-1930 in the United States.
 Our method allows us to relax the exclusion restrictions used in earlier work, while delivering confidence regions that are informative.